ycfreeman/perftest/README.md

 ```

 ### Tests
-The number of items and updates can be changed in *src/perfTest.js*.
-The test performed can be changed by altering the *testFn()* in *list.js* of the appropiate "framework".
+The file *src/perfTest.js* allows you to configure:
+- Test performed
+- Number of items
+- Number of passes / updates